 Explore the pearl of untouched nature and treat yourself with a day that will delight all your senses.
 We organize one day boat trip to locations that will fascinate you with awe-inspiring beauty that will stay in your memory for long time.
 Find out why this is the most popular boat excursion in Croatia.

 Stiniva is small and tight bay on the island of Vis.
-It’s one of the most attractive place in Croatia because of its unusual beach.
-The bay is around 600m long, and the width of the bay is 100m.
+It’s one of the most attractive places in Croatia because of its unusual beach.
+The bay is approximately 600m long, and the width of the bay is 100m.
 Stiniva bay is famous because it’s surrounded by high cliffs.
-Stiniva is positioned on south of local road, which connects two villages, Podspilje and Plinsko polje.
+It is positioned on he south of local road, that connects two villages, Podspilje and Plinsko polje.
 Also, in the bay you can see few uninhabited fishermen’s houses.
 Entire bay is protected as natural reserve.
 Sea ground is especially attractive for divers.